Learning Evolution Takes Action against Category Management Association for Antitrust and Unfair Competition

 The Category Management Association (CMA) entered an exclusive agreement with Canadian firm Category Management Knowledge Group (CMKG) as a single competitor

-We believe in fair competition and promote vigorous competition to protect innovation and consumer choice.
-We believe we have a strong case against the CMA for anticompetitive business practices”SAN DIEGO, CALIFORINA, USA, December 8, 2020 /EINPresswire.com/ -- Learning Evolution LLC, a leader in online training and certification training, has filed an antitrust and unfair competition lawsuit in federal court against the Category Management Association (“CMA”), a retail industry trade association owned and managed by private equity firm MGMT3D, Canadian training company Category Management Knowledge Group (“CMKG”), and associated executives.
+Unfortunately increased antitrust is another trend smaller businesses are now facing, we believe "Big Tech" and industry need increased scrutiny.”SAN DIEGO, CALIFORNIA, USA, December 10, 2020 /EINPresswire.com/ -- Learning Evolution a leader in online training and certification training, has filed an antitrust and unfair competition lawsuit in federal court against the Category Management Association (“CMA”), a retail industry trade association owned and managed by private equity firm MGMT3D, Canadian training company Category Management Knowledge Group (“CMKG”), and associated executives.

 — Scott Matthews, CEO